ubc-cpsc455-2024S/gOOpy/README.md

 ### Google login

 We have implemented Google Login, allowing users to seamlessly save their scenes to their existing Google accounts.
+This process ensures that we are able to handle user information in a secure way that is able to be scaled in the future.

 ### User flow

 We have been very intentional in the design of our user flow, with the goal of lowering barriers to onboarding.
 We allow users to open the editor and make their scene without logging in.
 Then, users can click save.
 If they're logged in, their scene will get saved to their account.
 If they're not logged in, they will get redirected to the login page.
-After logging in, they get redirected back to the editor, which will automatically load their previous scene and save it.
+At the same time we automatically save their scene so their creation isn't lost while logging in, after logging in, they get redirected back to the editor.
 This is a smooth user experience to help encourage people to make accounts.

 ## Next Steps